Greece

-After the Fourth Crusade in 1204, Greece was fragmented into several polities.
-The Latin Empire was established by the Crusaders while Byzantine successor states sprang up in Epirus, Trebizond, and Nicaea.
-Most Greek lands came under Ottoman control by the mid-15th century.
-Following a protracted war of independence in 1821, Greece emerged as a modern nation state in 1830.
+After the Fourth Crusade in 1204, Greece and the rest of the Byzantine empire were fragmented into several Latin and Byzantine successor polities, with most Greek lands finally coming under Ottoman control by the mid-15th century.
+Following a protracted war of independence in 1821, Greece emerged as a modern nation state in 1830, but was challenged by most Greeks living outside its borders.
 The Kingdom of Greece pursued territorial expansion during the Balkan Wars (1912–1913) and World War I (1914–1918), until its defeat in the Greco-Turkish War in 1922.
 A short-lived republic was established in 1924 but faced civil strife and the challenge of resettling refugees from Turkey, culminating in a royalist dictatorship in 1936.
-Greece endured military occupation during World War II, a subsequent civil war, and prolonged political instability, leading to a military dictatorship in 1967.
+Greece endured military occupation during World War II, the subsequent Greek Civil War, and prolonged political instability, leading to a military dictatorship in 1967.
 The country began transitioning to democracy in 1974, leading to the current parliamentary republic.

-Owing to record economic growth from 1950 to 1973, Greece is a developed country with an advanced high-income economy; its high standard of living has been damaged by a decade-long debt crisis that formed following the 2008 financial crisis.
-Shipping and tourism are major economic sectors, with Greece being the ninth most-visited country in the world in 2024.
+Owing to record economic growth from 1950 to 1973, Greece is a developed country with an advanced high-income economy and a high standard of living.
+Shipping and tourism are major economic sectors, with Greece being the ninth most-visited country in 2024.
 Greece is part of multiple international organisations and forums, being the tenth member to join what is today the European Union in 1981.

-The country's rich historical legacy is reflected partly by its 20 UNESCO World Heritage Sites.
+The country's rich historical legacy is reflected partly by its 21 UNESCO World Heritage Sites.